30092171/481FinalProject-FlamePlanner-/README.txt

 	Tim & The Glory Boys

 Things it can't do:
-	Schedule Event over two or more days (this must be done by creating two seperate events) Itinerary only acts over 4 weeks Sep 5 until Oct 2.
+	Schedule events over two or more days (this must be done by creating two seperate events) Itinerary only acts over 4 weeks Sep 5 until Oct 2.
 Assume the current date is Sep 5 2021.
 	If you schedule an event outside of the date range, you will not see the event displayed intuitvely.
 	Any two events which occur within the same hour number are considered conflicting.